mellor-lab/bristol-neuroscience-data-guide/documentation/Repository Management with GIN Client.md

 ```
 gin remove-content <absolute or relative path to file or folder>
 ```
 Again, if the file has not been uploaded onto the remote repository (even if specified explicitly), the contents of that file will not be removed.
-Files with removed content appear as 'No Content' when running the `gin ls` command.
+Files with removed content appear as 'No Content' or 'NC' when running the `gin ls` command.

 (doc-gin-client-dowload-repo)=
 ## Download (Clone) a Remote Repository
-In order to download a copy (clone) of a full remote reposiotry onto your local machine, in your terminal type
+In order to download a copy (clone) of a full remote repository onto your local machine, in your terminal type
 ```
 gin get <repopath>
 cd <repo-name>
 gin get-content
 ```
-where repopath is the path to a remote repository in the form of repo-owner/repo-name.
-The cloning action will create a new folder called repository-name and initialise with default options.
+where 'repopath' is the path to a remote repository in the form of repo-owner/repo-name.
+The cloning action will create a new folder called 'repo-name' and initialise with default options.
 All files within the remote repository will be downloaded locally.
-If you do not wish to download large files, you can skip the command `get-content` which will download placeholders only instead of full files.
+If you do not wish to download large files, you can skip the command `get-content`.
+In that case, placeholders will be downloaded instead of full files only.
 Alternatively, instead of `get-content` command one can use `download --content` command.

 (doc-gin-client-update-local-repo-remote-content)=
 ## Update a Local Repository with Remote Content
-If you are working collaboratively on a repository, it is a good idea to bring your local repository in sync with the remote repository prior starting working on your local instance.
-One way to do it is to change your working directory to the root folder of your local repository and call the `download` command
+If you are working collaboratively on a repository, it is a good idea to bring your local repository in sync with the remote repository prior to starting working on your local instance.
+One way to do this is to change your working directory to the root folder of your local repository and call the `download` command
 ```
 gin download --content
 ```